Assistant Professor, Education Policy, Organization and Leadership

 Taylor, R. M. (2011).
 Reconsidering the transformative potential of dialogue.
 Philosophy of Education, 2011, 199-202.

-School and Society (EPOL 405) Analyzes normative and conceptual aspects of the interrelationship of school and society, and of reciprocal influences between schools and major social trends and forces.
-Synchronous attendance required.
-Moodle LMS.
+EPS 411: School and Society (EPS 411) Analyzes normative and conceptual aspects of the interrelationship of school and society, and of reciprocal influences between schools and major social trends and forces.
+Same as EPOL 405.
+3 undergraduate hours.
+4 graduate hours.

-Contemporary Philosophy of Ed (EPOL 506) Analyzes exemplary current work in the field, covering a range of contrasting philosophical issues and approaches.
+EPS 511: Contemporary Philosophy of Education (EPS 511) Analyzes exemplary current work in the field, covering a range of contrasting philosophical issues and approaches.
 The course goal is to provide familiarity with notable contemporary authors from a variety of perspectives.
+Same as EPOL 506.
+4 graduate hours.
+No professional credit.
+Prerequisite: Consent of instructor.

-Case Studies Prof Ethics & Ed (EPS 517) Examines issues in moral philosophy as they pertain to education.
+EPS 517: Case Studies Professional Ethics and Education (EPS 517) Examines issues in moral philosophy as they pertain to education.
 Topics include current theories of moral education, ethical problems in teaching, or topics of moral dispute in educational policy.

-Traditions in Philosophy of Ed (ERAM 571) Analyzes major trends and primary sources in philosophy of education, drawing mainly from the 20th century.
+ERAM 571: Traditions in Philosophy of Education (ERAM 571) Analyzes major trends and primary sources in philosophy of education, drawing mainly from the 20th century.
 Movements covered will include pragmatism, concept analysis, phenomenology, feminism, and Marxism/Critical theory.